-Indian culture has evolved over the ages by India’s ancient Rishi-s, who meditated on the banks of its holy rivers.
+Hindu culture has evolved over the ages by India’s ancient Rishi-s, who meditated on the banks of its holy rivers.
 The term ‘Rishi’ apples to a sage to whom the Gods revealed the Veda-s.
 The Veda-s are the very foundation of Indian civilization.
-The Veda-s include the knowledge of the eternal truths about the Creator, His creation and means to preserve it.
+The Veda-s include the knowledge of the eternal truths about the Creator, his creation, and means to preserve it.

 The 2 most popular Hindu sages are: